Hieromon/AutoConnect/mkdocs/howtoembed.md

 ## Embed the AutoConnect to the sketch

-Here holds two case examples.
+Here hold two case examples.
 Both examples perform the same function.
 Only how to incorporate the **AutoConnect** into the sketch differs.
 Also included in the sample folder, HandlePortal.ino also shows how to use the [PageBuilder](https://github.com/Hieromon/PageBuilder) library for HTML assemblies.

 ## What does this example do?

-Uses the web interface to light the LED connected to the **[NodeMCU](https://github.com/nodemcu/nodemcu-devkit-v1.0)** module D0 port (which could be referred to as *BUILTIN_LED*), the following animation is it.
+Uses the web interface to light the LED connected to the D0 (sometimes called *BUILTIN_LED*) port of the **[NodeMCU](https://github.com/nodemcu/nodemcu-devkit-v1.0)** module like the following animation.

 Access to the ESP8266 module connected WiFi from the browser then the page contains the current value of the D0 port would be displayed.
 The page has the buttons to switch the port value.
-The LED blinks according to the value of the button that was clicked.
+The LED will blink according to the value with clicked by the button.
 This example is a typical sketch of manipulating ESP8266's GPIO via WLAN.

 <img data-gifffer="images/ac2.gif" />